tact-lang/tact-by-example/src/routes/(examples)/05-your-own-trait/content.md

 This trait also makes use of the `virtual` keyword which lets the contract relying on the trait override some of the trait's behaviors.
 In the example, the default filter behavior ignores messages from owner in the analytics.

-The contract relying on the trait can change this default behavior by specifying the `overrides` keyword and providing a new implementation to this method.
+The contract relying on the trait can change this default behavior by specifying the `override` keyword and providing a new implementation to this method.
 In our case, the custom filter is to have no filters.